rust-lang/rust/src/doc/book/deref-coercions.md

 use std::rc::Rc;

 fn foo(s: &str) {
-    // borrow a string for a second
+    // Borrow a string for a second.
 }

-// String implements Deref<Target=str>
+// String implements Deref<Target=str>.
 let owned = "Hello".to_string();
 let counted = Rc::new(owned);

-// therefore, this works:
+// Therefore, this works:
 foo(&counted);
 ```